5-Day Budget Itinerary for Fiji

 Budget Transport Between Nadi and Denarau

 Denarau Island is the main port for water transport to the Mamanuca Islands and the Yasawa Islands.
 Denarau is connected to the mainland by road, so cheap road transport options include the Westbus (the yellow bus) from Nadi, costing less than FJ$5 per person.
-Alternatively, the Awesome Adventures ferry (see below) has transfers between Denarau and Nadi hotels included in their ferry pass.
+Alternatively, some ferry services offers transfers between Denarau and Nadi hotels included in their ferry pass.
 Check out our 5 Ways to Get to Denarau Island for more options.

 Budget Transport to the Mamanuca and the Yasawa Islands

-A popular island-hopping option for budget travellers on the move is the Awesome Adventures ferry (otherwise known as the Yasawa Flyer).
-Get a five-day “Bula Pass” which is a hop-on-hop-off pass allowing passengers to get the ferry as much as they like for five days.
-Alternatively, individual trips can be purchased.
-See our 5 Ways to Get to the Mamanuca Islands and 5 Ways to Get to the Yasawa Islands for more ideas.
+A popular island-hopping option for budget travellers on the move is the fast-catamaran ferry service.
+Hop-on-hop-off passes allow passengers to get the ferry as much as they like for a set number of days or individual trips can be purchased.
+See our 5 Ways to Get to the Mamanuca Islands and 5 Ways to Get to the Yasawa Islands for more information.

 Day 1 – Nadi

 Welcome to Fiji!
 Your main arrival airport is Nadi International Airport.
 Before you head out to the islands, take some time to explore the city or take a taxi to one of the affordable but must-do attractions!
 Get more information in our The Guide to Nadi on a Budget, otherwise, here’s a quick list of things to do.